Children and Young People in our Care

 There are many people who can help support you at school.
 Your social worker, Virtual School teacher and other professionals are always there too.
 If you experience any difficulties with your education, or just want some extra help, you can also get support from The Virtual School Head.

 The Virtual School is the term given to the way the local authority checks that you are doing well in your education.
-It’s called a Virtual School because it monitors all looked after children in your different schools and imagines you as pupils of one 'virtual’ school.
+It’s called a Virtual School because it monitors all children and young people in our care in your different schools and imagines you as pupils of one 'Virtual’ School.

 Remember, your wellbeing is very important too.
 You can always get help and advice from Spotlight Health Hotspot.